 Information for Employers

 Small classes, outstanding teaching, and abundant practical opportunities prepare graduates of the University of Louisville Louis D. Brandeis School of Law to do well in all their undertakings.
 Our employment rates and our bar passage rates regularly exceed national and state norms.
-Employment statistics for the combined graduates of December 2007, May 2008 and August 2008 indicate that over 96% found positions within nine months of graduation.

 Located just a few miles south of downtown Louisville, Kentucky's largest city, our students have a variety of "real world" experiences available to them.